xarantolus/sensibleHub/README.md

     },

     // Alternatives for programs used by this server.
 Leave blank to use default values.
-    // Allows you to set alternative paths for programs, e.g. if you want to use an alternative youtube-dl fork such as [this one](https://github.com/yt-dlp/yt-dlp) or [this one](https://github.com/blackjack4494/yt-dlc)
+    // Allows you to set alternative paths for programs, e.g. if you want to use an alternative youtube-dl fork such as [this one](https://github.com/yt-dlp/yt-dlp)
     "alternatives": {
         "ffmpeg": "ffmpeg",
         "ffprobe": "ffprobe",
-        "youtube-dl": "youtube-dlc"
+        "youtube-dl": "yt-dlp"
     },

     // Whether to generate cover previews when starting up.
     // If this is false, cover previews are first generated the first time a page is loaded, which
     // can lead to pages where previews come in after serveral seconds "generate_on_startup": true
 }
 ```

 Depending on your system a firewall might block some ports, so make sure to run the server with sufficient permissions (`sudo`).
 You might also need to mark it as executable (using `chmod +x sensibleHub`).

 After that, you are ready to start the server.